zueducator

 · Expost facto research is a type of research design in which the investigation starts after the fact has occurred without interference from the researcher.

-· In Expost facto research, the independent variable or variables have already occurred, and the researcher starts with the observation of a dependent variable or variables.
+· In Expost facto research, the independent variable or variables have already occurred, and the researcher starts with observing a dependent variable or variables.

 Survey

-A survey is a method of gathering information using relevant questions from a sample of people with the aim of understanding populations as a whole.
+A survey is a method of gathering information using relevant questions from a sample of people to understand populations as a whole.

 Survey research

-Survey research is the process of conducting research using surveys that researchers send to survey respondents.
+Survey research is the research process using surveys that researchers send to survey respondents.

 Experiment